Q: What is Phoenix Children’s Care Network?

-	A: It’s easy to get lost these days in what seems to be a ladle full of alphabet soup: ACA, ACO, CIO, MSO, PHO, and the list goes on.
+A: It’s easy to get lost these days in what seems to be a ladle full of alphabet soup: ACA, ACO, CIN, MSO, PHO, and the list goes on.

 A CIO (clinically integrated organization) is an FTC-recognized model of physician group (joint) contracting based upon development of a robust quality improvement program with real accountability among otherwise independent physicians.
 It integrates and rewards physician members around a common commitment to quality measures based on scientific evidence and cost improvement.
 And while an ACO’s contracting capability is limited to a sole product – Medicare – CIOs operate in the Medicare, Medicaid and commercial environments and can offer robust clinical services for children and adults.

 A: As you are well aware, the national health care landscape is undergoing significant change, driven by market dynamics and the Patient Protection and Affordable Care Act, which was signed into law in 2010.

 A significant element of this change is the transition to a value-based reimbursement structure, where physicians and hospitals are paid based on quality outcomes rather than the current fee-for-service model.
 In addition, under the new law the insured population is likely to expand.

 Those considerations point to a need for provider-organized networks to coordinate delivery and management of care.
 Additionally, local market conditions support the rationale for developing a CIO just like Phoenix Children’s Care Network, where participating providers and hospitals benefit from improved quality of care, resulting in optimized reimbursement and shared savings.

 Other organizations in the marketplace are developing adult-focused CIO’s and ACO’s.
 We believe our focus exclusively on children and adolescents best positions our providers to positively affect the quality and cost of pediatric health care.